RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

 3. Audit mechanisms design: _The following will be audited: recall rates, positive predictive values, cancers missed through disagreements, and interval cancers (cancers detected between screening rounds, presenting symptomatically)_
 4. The level of explanations to be provided by the system: _the region of interest (ROI) is to be annotated with has been diagnosed including the mass, microcalcification, architectural distortion, and bilateral asymmetry_.
 5. Human agency and oversight mechanisms design: _one human reader will make a diagnosis and the AI System will make its diagnosis.
 If there is a disagreement, then a second human reader will access both diagnoses and the images and make their own diagnosis which is final_.
-5. We did not indicate compliance specifications, limitations,  for the supporting infrastructure.
+5. We did not indicate compliance specifications or risks, for the supporting infrastructure.

 ## Guide to using the tool